Joey Wendle Player Props: Marlins vs. White Sox

 Joey Wendle At The Plate

-- Wendle is batting .247 with six doubles, two triples and seven walks.
+- Wendle is batting .250 with six doubles, two triples, a home run and seven walks.

-- Wendle is batting .450 during his last games and is riding a five-game hitting streak.
+- Wendle enters this game on a six-game hitting streak.
+During his last outings, he's hitting .368 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.